2019 National team legends

 Becoming a mother has taught me so much.
 How precious life is and how childhood goes so quickly so I must try to give my kids the best possible start to life.
-Childhood is about learning, exploring, having fun, being free and being unconditionally love.
+Childhood is about learning, exploring, having fun, being free and unconditionally loving.

-As a mum its only natural I want to keep my kids safe and happy so when i saw this event i felt like i needed to do what I could to help this very important cause.
-No child should ever experience sexual assault but sadly in our own country it’s happening to regularly.
-I will do everything i can to help raise funds and awareness for Bravehearts so Australia can be the safest place to raise a child.
+As a mum its only natural I want to keep my kids safe and happy so when I saw this event I felt like I needed to do what I could to help this very important cause.
+No child should ever experience sexual assault but sadly in our own country, it’s happening too regularly.
+I will do everything I can to help raise funds and awareness for Bravehearts so Australia can be the safest place to raise a child.

 My entire working career has been in the field of child public health.
 For over 9 years I worked in a clinical and management role with the School Dental Service, and have spent the last 10 years as a Manager at the Royal Children’s Hospital (RCH), Melbourne.